The Problems With Real Estate Open Houses

 If you are still not convinced that having an open house isn’t necessary and truly believe that having one may be beneficial for selling your home, make sure you avoid doing anything to turn buyers off.

 The idea of bringing potential buyers into your house to get an up close and personal look at what they would be buying is not a bad idea – it can certainly backfire, though, if you are not careful.
-You want make sure that they see things in an ideal state, one that invites an image of a clean, happy and stress-free home life.
+You will want to make sure that they see things in an ideal state, one that invites an image of a clean, happy and stress-free home life.
 Here are ten real estate open house mistakes to avoid.

 1. A Messy Home